 - Gladman Developments v Sutton EWHC 1597 (Ch) (High Court) No oral agreement had been entered into for the promotion of land for development.

-- Sloane Stanley v Mundy L&TR 32 (Upper Tribunal (Lands Chamber)).
+- Sloane Stanley v Mundy L&TR 32 (Upper Tribunal).
 An analysis of pre-1993 sales using hedonic regression was not a reliable method for ascertaining the relative value of leases in the present market.

 - Ham v Bell EWHC 1791 (Ch) (High Court).
 A farm was not an asset of a family farming partnership, despite having been treated in the accounts as such.